gustavofernandezlembert/Gustavo-Fernandez/README.md

 Developed a web application that converts KML files to an HTML format, streamlining the data visualization process for geospatial data.

 - [Link Budget Application](https://nrboostlinkbudget.wn.r.appspot.com/)
-Developed a web application to calculate link budgets for 5G RF repeaters aiming to enhance accuracy and efficiency of RF network planning and optimization processes.
+Developed a web application to calculate link budgets for 5G RF repeaters aiming to enhance accuracy and efficiency of RF network planning and optimization process.

 - [Analysis of Android Speed Test Data in Singapore](https://github.com/gustavofernandezlembert/Gustavo-Fernandez/blob/master/Gustavo%20Presentation.pptx)
 This project involves the analysis of a sample dataset from Android speed tests conducted in Singapore.
 The data was provided by Ookla and included more than 150 features and 150,000+ observations, encompassing a wide range of performance metrics.
 The analysis aims to uncover meaningful insights that can be used to benchmark network performance and identify areas for improvement.